This post may contain affiliate links. Please see my disclosure policy for details.

 Just be careful of traffic on your way over as there will be cars zooming down the Cochin – Munnar highway in both directions.

-3. Eat a traditional Keralan curry on a Banana Leaf
+3. Eat a traditional Malayali curry on a Banana Leaf

 Okay, so this is a little touristy.
-But, having curry on a banana leaf in South India is staple bucket list territory.
+But, having a curry on a banana leaf in South India is a staple bucket list territory.

 Not only is having a curry on a banana leaf totally cool, but it’s also a great way to try a range of Kerala dishes.
 Kind of like a typical Thali, but on a leaf!

-You will get a big pile of rice in the middle of your plate…or errr…leaf and it will be surrounded by little bowls of chutney’s and curries.
-Some of these will be sweet, so make sure you ask which ones are dessert before you have it with rice lol.
+You will get a big pile of rice in the middle of your plate…or errr…leaf and it will be surrounded by little bowls of chutneys and curries.
+Some of these will be sweet, so make sure you ask which ones are desserts before you have it with rice lol.

-I tried my traditional curry at Clay Oven, which had 3/4 curries, 2 chutney’s, rice, a banana, banana chips and pappad!
-Safe to say I was extremely full afterwards.
+I tried my traditional curry at Clay Oven, which had 3/4 curries, 2 chutneys, rice, a banana, banana chips, and pappad!
+Safe to say I was extremely full afterward.